-Prior to the submission of a complete application pack with the MFSA, the credit institution will draw up a statement of intent to the MFSA (in a form of a brief memo) which is a summary of inter alia who the shareholders, ultimate beneficial owners and directors will be; the committees intended to be set up by the credit institution; the proposed services to be provided by the credit institution in terms of the BA; the proposed organisation structure; the business model and strategy; whether the credit institution will utilise the right to provide services in the EU; details of the head office in Malta; and the branches to be established in Malta.
+Prior to the submission of a complete application pack with the MFSA, the credit institution will draw up a statement of intent to the MFSA (in a form of a brief memo) which is a summary of inter alia who the shareholders, ultimate beneficial owners and directors will be; the committees intended to be set up by the credit institution; the proposed services to be provided by the credit institution in terms of the BA; the proposed organisation structure; the business model and strategy; whether the credit institution will utilise its passporting right to provide crossboarder services to other EU countries or establish branch(es) in the EU; and details of the head office in Malta.
 A meeting will be set up with the Banking Supervision Unit whereby the promoters of the credit institution will present this information to the MFSA.